netdata/netdata/packaging/installer/README.md

 We provide our own flavour of binary packages for the most common operating systems that comply with .RPM and .DEB packaging formats.

-We have currently released packages following the .RPM format with version [1.16.0](https://github.com/netdata/netdata/releases/tag/v1.16.0).
-We have planned to release packages following the .DEB format with version [1.17.0](https://github.com/netdata/netdata/releases/tag/v1.17.0).
 Early adopters may experiment with our .DEB formatted packages using our nightly releases.

 Our current packaging infrastructure provider is [Package Cloud](https://packagecloud.io).

-Netdata is committed to support installation of our solution to all operating systems.
-This is a constant battle for Netdata, as we strive to automate and make things easier for our users.
-For the operating system support matrix, please visit our [distributions](../../packaging/DISTRIBUTIONS.md) support page.
+**Please Note** that you must add the proper Package Cloud repositories to the system Package sources **before** attempting to install Netdata (e.g `apt-get install netdata`).

 We provide two separate repositories, one for our stable releases and one for our nightly releases.

 1. Stable releases: Our stable production releases are hosted in [netdata/netdata](https://packagecloud.io/netdata/netdata) repository of package cloud
 2. Nightly releases: Our latest releases are hosted in [netdata/netdata-edge](https://packagecloud.io/netdata/netdata-edge) repository of package cloud

-Visit the repository pages and follow the quick set-up instructions to get started.
+Netdata is **committed** to support installation of our solution to **all operating systems**.
+This is a constant battle for Netdata, as we strive to automate and make things easier for our users.

+For the operating system support matrix, please visit our [distributions](../../packaging/DISTRIBUTIONS.md) support page.

 ---